theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Determine any bounds the function input has (e.g. max 300uL volume for 300uL tips)
   - Check your input and see which of the above it doesn't meet
   - If your input is the right value but the wrong type, there are various functions that can convert variables from one type to another - for example in HSLMthLib you can convert floats to ints, ints to strings, etc.

+.. _0x00000001:

+  **0x00000001: The parameter is incorrect**

+ This error occurs when the parameter input into a function is incorrect.
+To fix this, try:

+  - Check that the variable type inputted into a function is correct, for example not an integer instead of a string/float.
+  - Check that the parameter value is within the acceptable range; either length for string or upper and lower limits for int or float or bool

 .. _0xa1630001: